tgsy/tgsy.github.io/_posts/2019-12-07-google-mymaps.md

 number: "3"
 summary: "Google MyMaps is an <b>online mapping platform</b> available on both <b>web and mobile</b>.
 It allows its users to create <b>custom maps and share them</b> for collaboration.
 A large user group are <b>travellers who use the app for travel planning and navigating on the go</b>.
 With a rising number of travel planning sites and apps, a redesign is overdue for the platform to stay competitive in the long run.

 In this personal project, I derived <b>three potential improvements</b> for the platform.
-I arrived at these solutions by <b>analysing other existing travel apps</b> and <b>conducting user research</b> to understand how Google MyMaps was lacking compared to its competitors.
+I arrived at these solutions by <b>analysing other existing travel apps</b> and <b>conducting user research</b> to understand how Google MyMaps was lacking compared to its competitors. "
-"
 permalink: /google-mymaps
 share: false
 comments: false
 rating: false
+youtubeId: iIXuqaPvaO8
+image_sliders:
+  - slider2
 ---

 ### The Focus